SaharAlmahfouzNasser/MeDAL-Retina/README.md

 You can download the dataset from: https://www.dropbox.com/sh/o8q84e2eg54ay3d/AADiAkNr6bFQDoFaKeEjpYtra?dl=0

+The dataset is organized into three folders as follows:

+1. Self-Supervision Data: This folder contains images sourced from various publicly available datasets.
+These images are intended for training the Swin-Transformer in a self-supervised fashion, primarily for tasks like angle of rotation prediction or masked region prediction within input images.

+2. Auxiliary Data: In this folder, you'll find images that lack annotations.
+These images are exclusively used to train the descriptor decoder in an unsupervised manner.

+3. Super Retina Training Data: This folder comprises retina images along with their corresponding annotations.
+These resources are employed for training the keypoint detector.

 # Citation
 If you find value in utilizing this dataset, we kindly request that you cite it as a reference.